 According to a report, every one in five admits to trying drugs as a teenager.
 While the curiosity is understandable, most youngsters don't understand the consequences as they only see it as a fun recreational activity.

-The peer pressure to be amongst the cool bunch of kids who party and intoxicate is real- and perhaps the biggest reason that leads to alcohol and drug abuse.
+The peer pressure to be amongst the cool bunch of kids who party and intoxicate is real- and perhaps the biggest reason that leads to alcohol and drug abuse in teens.
 India is a country with a population of 138 crore people out of which the maximum is between the age of 18 and 30.
 With the largest young population in the world, alcohol and drug abuse are seen to be a grave issue.
 And the stats are scary-

 6,25,00,000 people use alcohol

 8,750,000 use cannabis

 17% - 26% need urgent treatment

 In this article, we will explore the various aspects concerning drug usage, addiction, what causes teens to do drugs and prevention, and effects of teenage addiction problems.

 What is Teen Substance Abuse?